|

 The

-again promises the excitement and pleasure of live theatre that
+you the excitement and pleasure of live theatre, of a caliber that

-will stay with you long after the final curtain has fallen.
-Visit
+stays with you long after the final curtain has fallen.
+Hopefully

 |